-Protect yourself & your family from the flu with timely vaccination available at just AED 99.
+Protect yourself & your family from the flu with timely vaccination.
+Flu vaccine cost starts from AED 60*.

 Find the nearest Medcare Hospital or Medical Centre & walk-in

 Book your Flu vaccine shot by calling 800MEDCARE

 Get the Flu vaccine at the comfort of your home by clicking here

 A: Influenza, commonly called the “flu”, is a highly infectious respiratory illness caused by Influenza A or Influenza B viruses.
 While the common cold is often casually called “the flu”, the two may seem similar but the flu’s impact is far greater.
 There are actually four types of Influenza viruses; Influenza A, B, C & D of which Influenza A & B are the two types which cause the yearly epidemic.

 In the past, it was thought that infection with influenza A was more severe than infection with influenza B. However, a 2015 study in adults with influenza A & influenza B found they both resulted in similar rates of illness & death.
 The flu can affect healthy adults although those at greater risk are children, pregnant women, people with weak or compromised immune systems, & the elderly.

 A: The flu is often compared to the common cold, although it can feel much worse.
 Common symptoms of the flu are:

 These symptoms can present themselves differently in different people.
 Children & adults may experience varying symptoms of the same condition.
 Additional symptoms to be aware of during flu season are: